-$^{^{23}}$ The total expected utility difference for country B is positive at the third decimal position and thus disappears in the table due to rounding.
+$^{^{27}}$ The total expected utility difference for country B is positive at the third decimal position and thus disappears in the table due to rounding.

-6 Generalized Lockdown, International Transmission Intensity, and Health Sector Overload
+5 Generalized Lockdown, International Transmission Intensity, and Health Sector Overload

 In this section, we discuss three variations of our model that broaden the perspective on its interpretation.
-First, we present results for containment policies which suppress productivity along with consumption; such policies can be interpreted as "generalized lockdowns" wherein not just consumption, but production, too, is impaired by the containment measures.
-Second, we vary the cross-border contact intensity parameter π_4 , which allows us to explore the implications of our model on merchandise vs services trade.
-Third, we consider variation in the death (fatality) rate sensitivity to infections that can be interpreted as varying the congestion externality from a health-sector overload; this allows us to understand the implications of the model for countries with varying degrees of development in terms of healthcare infrastructure.
+First, we present results for containment policies which suppress productivity along with consumption; such policies can be interpreted as "generalized lockdowns" wherein not just consumption, but production too is impaired by the containment measures.
+Second, we vary the cross-border contact intensity parameter π_4 , which allows us to explore the implications of our model for different types of trade, in particular, merchandise vs services trade.
+Third, we consider variation in the sensitivity of fatality rate to the number of infections, which can be interpreted as an indicator of the congestion externality from a health-sector overload.
+Tables and Figures corresponding to these extensions are contained in the online appendix.

-6.1 Generalized Lockdown through Productivity Suppression
+5.1 Generalized Lockdown through Productivity Suppression

 At the onset of the pandemic in March 2020, most countries adopted lockdowns that restricted both consumption and production, barring the most essential services such as health and food delivery.
 Such generalized lockdowns appeared to have dramatic consequences on consumption and production of affected countries, even if there was global demand for some of the production in foreign countries.
-In contrast, by second waves (in 2020 or 2021), lockdowns were less generalized and more targeted.
+In contrast, in later waves (in 2020 or 2021), lockdowns were less generalized and more targeted.
 In particular, exports emerged as a potential way to keep the domestic economy stronger by benefiting from demand in less- or non-infected parts of the world.
-Recognizing this, exports were included in many countries as "essential" services during the second waves.24
+Recognizing this, exports were included in many countries (such as India) as "essential' services" during the second waves.